 You can’t venture into the outdoors without noticing a plethora of hikers, armed with an arsenal of trekking poles.
 So, what’s the deal?
-Why do hikers use trekking poles, and are those cumbersome sticks worth the price to haul around?
-Are they worth it?
+Why use trekking poles for hiking?
+Are they worth the weight and price to haul around?

 The Benefits of Trekking Poles